Encryption¶

 - Caddy handles TLS termination on the relay VM

-- All traffic is served over standard HTTPS on port 443
+client_auth require_and_verify, so the client must also present an X.509 client certificate signed by the server's CA, or the handshake is rejected - All traffic is served over standard HTTPS on port 443

 - To firewalls, proxies, and Deep Packet Inspection (DPI) systems, Tunnel Whisperer traffic is indistinguishable from normal web browsing